HITECHCRIME/HC_SG51_Colorized_World/README.md

 [VERSE 1]
-preach words, they don't mean a thing same (a) thing same to everyone just for you the chosen, so fast to reap
+preach words, they don't mean a thing same (a) thing not to everyone just for you the chosen, so fast to reap

 painting grey
 on a masterpiece
 seeking all the waste
 among order
-throttle fully bent ya ------------------- ? (around my knees)
+throttle fully bent
+round my knees

 make it clear
 to trust me (i say)